bertocq/bertocq.github.io/source/_posts/2013-07-03-zte-open-unboxing.markdown

 ---
 ## Review

-Well there are actually lots of good unboxing post and videos if you want to take a deeper view on the mobile device:
+Well there are actually lots of good unboxing post and videos if you want to take a deeper view on the mobile device (all in Spanish):

 * http://blogthinkbig.com/unboxing-zte-open/
 * http://www.movilzona.es/2013/07/01/unboxing-y-toma-de-contacto-en-video-del-zte-open-de-movistar/